 Pupil Progress Meetings

 Assessment information gathered in EYFS and KS1 is shared regularly, throughout the term, with all staff who are involved in supporting the pupils in the class.
 In addition to this termly pupil progress meetings are held.
 These meetings involve the headteacher, the deputy/SENCo, the class teacher and the class TA as well as those TAs who support children on a more individual basis.
 During these meeting the progress of each child is discussed and any barriers to their learning are planned for.
 At Woodfield we recognise the crucial role that SEMH (social, emotional and mental health) plays in the learning journey of every child and so this is also discussed during our pupil progress meetings.

 In EYFS, assessments are made continually and recorded through the learning journey of each child.
 Assessments may be in the form of observations, annotated photographs or independently completed pieces of work.
 They may also include observations made at home.

 Baseline and EYFS Assessment

-During the first few weeks of the Reception Year all children will be assessed using a baseline assessment.
+During the first few weeks of the Reception Year all children will be assessed using a Reception Baseline Assessment (RBA).
 The results are used to inform planning, set targets and aid early identification of any potential Special Educational Need.

 Children in EYFS will be assessed against age specific criteria from the Development Matters document.
 Children are assessed in the following areas: